coder/docs/workspaces/devurls.md

 ## Access via SSH port forwarding

-You can also access your server via [SSH port forwarding](ssh.md#forwarding-dev-urls) instead of dev URLs.
+You can also access your server via [SSH port forwarding](ssh.md#forwarding-dev-urls).